pgpartman/pg_partman/doc/pg_partman.md

     - Current valid values are "on" and "off".
 Default is "on".
     - When set to off, `run_maintenance()` can still be called on in individual partition set by passing it as a parameter to the function.
  - `template_table`
-    - The schema-qualified name of the table used as a template for applying any inheritance options not handled by the native partitioning options in PG.
+    - The schema-qualified name of the table used as a template for applying any inheritance options not handled by core PostgreSQL partitioning options in PG.
  - `retention`
     - Text type value that determines how old the data in a child partition can be before it is dropped.
     - Must be a value that can either be cast to the interval (for time-based partitioning) or bigint (for number partitioning) data types.